StackVista/stackstate-docs/use/views.md

 To delete or edit a view:

 1. Go to the list of views by clicking **Views** in the .
-2. In the view details panel on the right side of the screen, select the context menu next \(accessed through the triple dots\) to the right of the view name.
+2. In the View Details pane on the right side of the screen, select the context menu next \(accessed through the triple dots\) to the right of the view name.
 3. Select the **Delete** or **Edit** menu item.

 ## Secure views with RBAC